hyperledger-solang/solang/docs/language/types.rst

 .. include:: ../examples/user_defined_type.sol
   :code: solidity

-Note that the wrapped value ``Value v`` cannot be used in any type of arithmetic or comparision.
+Note that the wrapped value ``Value v`` cannot be used in any type of arithmetic or comparison.
 It needs to be unwrapped before it can be used.

 User Defined Types can be used with :ref:`user defined operators <user_defined_operators>`.